 Can a Trustee Withdraw Money From a Trust?

-• Funeral and burial expenses for yourself or a trust beneficiary
+- Funeral and burial expenses for yourself or a trust beneficiary

-• Expenses related to properties included in the trust, such as repairs or property insurance
+- Expenses related to properties included in the trust, such as repairs or property insurance

-• Repaying any debts owed by your estate when you pass away
+- Repaying any debts owed by your estate when you pass away

-• Fees paid to professionals who are hired to help with administrative tasks
+- Fees paid to professionals who are hired to help with administrative tasks

-• Taxes owed once the trust creator passes away
+- Taxes owed once the trust creator passes away

 The trustee can also use trust funds to make investments on behalf of the trust and to pay associated investment fees.
 There is, however, a caveat.
 In keeping with the trustee’s fiduciary duty, those investments must benefit the trust and its beneficiaries in some way.
-Making investments using trust funds solely for the trustee’s own benefit is considered a breach of fiduciary duty.
+Making investments using trust funds solely for the trustee’s benefit is considered a breach of fiduciary duty.

 For example, say you set up a trust to divide your $1 million estate between your two adult daughters.
-One daughter is a saver, the other is a spendthrift.
+One daughter is a saver and the other is a spendthrift.
 After you pass away, the trustee decides that rather than splitting the trust assets equally as your wishes dictate, they’d rather give a larger share to the daughter who’s a saver.

 Even though they may be well-intentioned in trying to protect the wealth you’ve built, they’re still violating fiduciary rules by acting contrary to the terms of the trust.
-The daughter who received less than her fair share of assets from the trust could attempt to have the trustee removed.
+The daughter, who received less than her fair share of assets from the trust, could attempt to have the trustee removed.

 Can You Act as Your Own Trustee?